-Children and grandchildren of graduates of Lincoln University who are enrolled in undergraduate programs and are in good financial standing with the University receive a discount of fifty percent (50%) on tuition charges and the general fee.
+Children and grandchildren of graduates of Lincoln University who are enrolled in undergraduate programs and are in good financial standing with the University receive a discount of fifty percent (50%) on tuition charges.
 Other fees and charges are not subject to the Alumni Discount.